Malachite: Properties, Facts and Photos

 More About Malachite

-On the Mohs scale of hardness, malachite grades 3.5 to 4.
-As well as being very soft, it's also porous, so must be protected from moisture.
+On the Mohs scale, malachite grades 3.5 to 4.
+As well as being very soft, it's also porous, so it absorbs moisture and can stain or scratch easily.
 Sudden exposure to heat can affect its colour or cause cracks.

-Despite being soft and fragile, malachite has always been a popular carving material.
+Despite these challenging characteristics, malachite has always been a popular carving material.
 When used as a gemstone, it's cut as a cabochon.

 The dust from malachite is highly toxic, so protective breathing equipment must be worn while stones are being cut and polished.

-If used for its metaphysical properties, malachite should never be used as an elixir.
-An elixir is water infused with natural minerals to extract their healing properties.
+When used for its metaphysical properties, malachite should never be used as an elixir, which is water infused with natural minerals to extract their healing properties.
 The water is then consumed.

 Article Pictures